ant-louis/belgpt2/docs/index.md

 The first command will download the raw data to `$DATA_DIR/raw/fr_$corpus_name`, the second one processes them and save to `$DATA_DIR/processed/fr_$corpus_name`.

-Below is the list of copora along with their corresponding `$corpus_name`s.
+Below is the list of copora along with their corresponding `$corpus_name`.
 For most of the corpora you can also replace `fr` by another language if that language is provided.

 | Dataset | `$corpus_name` | Raw size | Cleaned size |
 | :------|   :--- | :---: | :---: |